openUC2/openUC2.github.io/docs/dev/sw/imswitch/Advanced/01_Installation/README.md

-# ImSwitch OS
+# openUC2 OS

-The ImSwitch OS is a complete, pre-configured operating system image designed specifically for UC2 microscopy systems.
+The openUC2 OS is a complete, pre-configured operating system image designed specifically for UC2 microscopy systems.
 It provides a ready-to-use environment with all software, drivers, and configurations pre-installed.

 ## Images and Screenshots